ipfs/ipfs-docs/docs/install/command-line.md

 - On systems with less memory, Kubo may not be completely stable.
 If your system is resource-constrained, we recommend that you:

-  1. Install OpenSSL and rebuild kubo manually with `make build GOTAGS=openssl`.
-See the [download and compile](https://github.com/ipfs/kubo/blob/v0.17.0/README.md#download-and-compile-ipfs) section for more information on compiling kubo.
+  1. Install OpenSSL and rebuild Kubo manually with `make build GOTAGS=openssl`.
+See the [download and compile](https://github.com/ipfs/kubo/blob/v0.17.0/README.md#download-and-compile-ipfs) section for more information on compiling Kubo.
   1. Initialize your daemon with `ipfs init --profile=lowpower`

 - The amount of disk space your IPFS installation uses depends on how much data you're sharing.
 A base installation uses around 12MB of disk space.